aprsworld/mqttLocalLogger/mqttLocalLoggerCSV.README.md

 ### value

+will output as a string, whatever the elements that is pointed to.

+### value_integer

+will output as a integer, whatever the elements that is pointed to.

+### value_double

-will output whatever the elements that is pointed to.
+will output as a double, whatever the elements that is pointed to.

 ### count

-will output the number of times the element that was pointed to occurred.
+will output as an integer, the number of times the element that was pointed to occurred.

 ### sum

-will output the sum of the elements that occurred for each element pointed to.   ie.  5 5 5   putputs 15.
+will output  as a double the sum of the elements that occurred for each element pointed to.   ie.  5 5 5   putputs 15.000

 ### mean

-will output the mean m of the elements that occurred for each element pointed to.   ie. 4 5 6 outputs 15.
+will output as a double the mean of the elements that occurred for each element pointed to.   ie. 4 5 6 outputs 5.000

 ### standard-deviation

-will output the mean m of the elements that occurred for each element pointed to.
+will output as a double the standard deviation of the elements that occurred for each element pointed to.

 ### maximum

-will output the largest value that occurred in the period.
+will output as at double, the largest value that occurred in the period.

 ### minimum

-will output the smallest value that occurred in the period.
+will output as a double, the smallest value that occurred in the period.

 ## csvTitle